 Indeed, Passage Brady soon became an Indian passage: the beautiful colors and the delicious smell will definitely make you forget the Parisian streets!
 If you’re an Indian food enthusiast, you should go inside the Velan grocery shop which sells Indian spices and specialties.
 You’ll find everything you need to make your own Indian recipes!

 If you’re like me and don’t really like to cook but prefer to sit down at a nice restaurant, this passage is full of Indian restaurants.
 I would recommend the restaurant Pooja, which serves really good (but spicy!)
-Indian food for a really reasonable price (around 15euros).
+Indian food for a really reasonable price (around fifteen euros).

-46 rue du Faubourg Saint-Denis, 75010 Paris – Metro stations: Strasbourg-Saint-Denis, Jacques Bonsergent
+46 rue du Faubourg Saint-Denis – Metro stations: Strasbourg-Saint-Denis, Jacques Bonsergent

 Opening hours: Monday to Saturday: 9:30 am – 11:30 pm; Sunday: 6 pm – 11:30pm.

-5.)
-Galerie Véro-Dodat, the hidden gem of the neighborhood
+Galerie Véro-Dodat: the hidden gem of the neighborhood

-19 rue Jean-Jacques Rousseau, 75001 Paris – Metro stations: Louvre-Rivoli, Palais Royal Musée du Louvre
+19 rue Jean-Jacques Rousseau – Metro stations: Louvre-Rivoli, Palais Royal Musée du Louvre

 There you go!
 Now that you know about this top 5 covered passages, you’ll be able to brag about knowing “the hidden Paris” to all your Parisian friends!
-My advice: look around when you walk in Paris, there are more than 20 covered passages just waiting for you to discover them!
+My advice: look around when you walk in Paris, there are more than twenty covered passages just waiting for you to discover them!
 Join our tour if you want a local guide to show you around and explore the best covered passages!